 Schipperke actually translates from Flemish as “little ship’s captain”.

 The breed’s thick, luxuriant, jet black coat and foxy face make them easily identifiable and unique in their looks.

-This breed will be happy living in a modest apartment provided they get plenty of exercise through walks and play.
+But they need plenty of exercise through walks and play.

 Schipperkes are intelligent, although they can be independent and training requires persistence and patience!

-Your pup will enjoy agility games and herding activities.
-However, obedience training and socializing from an early age is important to curb the Schipp’s independent streak!
+Obedience training and socializing from an early age are important to curb the Schipp’s independent streak!